The Man Christ Jesus — Rich Kelsey

 “Father, if you are willing, take this cup from me; yet not my will, but yours be done.”
 (Luke 22:42, NIV)

-Jesus made it clear that he had a will of his own.
+Jesus made it clear that he had a will of his own, separate from God’s will.

 The Man Christ Jesus of the Bible: